beechit/TYPO3_Welcome/README.md

 The full example of the MyHomepage template with bootstrap rows can be found at [Myhomepage.html] (/Files/Myhomepage.html)

-*(When not using any on the bootstrap_package be-layouts you can disable them in the extensionmanager -> bootstrap_package settings -> 'Disable BackendLayouts')*
+*(If you are not using any on the bootstrap_package be-layouts you can disable them in the extensionmanager -> bootstrap_package settings -> 'Disable BackendLayouts')*

 Add news extension to your website
 ==================================

-One commonly used functionality of a website is presenting some news/blog/information presented in a list with a detail view.
+One commonly used functionality of a website is presenting news/blog/information presented in a list with a detail view.
-In TYPO3 the extension 'news' offers the functionality to present this.
-In this section it will be explained how to add this to your website, and how to adjust the view of this.
+In TYPO3 the extension 'news' offers this functionality.
+In this section it is explained how to add News to your website, and how to adjust the views.

 Installation of news can be done like the introduction package, in short:

 * Run composer require `composer require typo3-ter/news`
 * Activate the extension in the extensionmanager module

-When the extension is installed a plugin can be added to a certain page to show all news records of a storage.
+When the extension is installed, a plugin can be added to a page to show all news records of a storage.
-The storage can be the page were the plugin is listed, but it is *recommended* to use a folder/storage to keep your website a structured.
+This storage of recoreds can be the page where the plugin is listed, but it is *recommended* to use a folder/storage to keep your website structured.
 The setup of news could be done for example by:

 * Create a new folder/storage in the pagetree
 * Edit the folder and look for the field 'use as a container' and select 'news'.
 * Create a few news items in this folder (List module, add item -> add news)
 * Create two pages in the pagetree  for example 'news' and 'news-detail'

-**The detail-view can be hide in the menus because user are redirect from the list-view and accessing this page will result in an error because the page does not know what to show. *(You can hide the detail view in the edit page mode.)***
+**The detail-view can be hide in the menu because users are redirected from the list-view, so accessing this page will result in an error because the page does not know what to show. *(You can hide the detail view in the edit page mode.)***

 * Create a plugin on the created news page in the pageview where you want to show the news.
    * Select page module